RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Prevent some redundant loading of images, reducing bandwidth and improving load speeds.
-* Allow users to add "NEW" maps and minis to tabletops, without having to first edit them.

 ## Plans/TODO

 ### Bugs